Joey451-OG/TzWizardWiki/README.md

 2. Navigate to the directory where the TzWizard script is stored using the `cd` command.
 For example, if the script is stored in your "Documents" folder, you        would enter `cd Documents` in the terminal.

 3. Once you are in the correct directory, enter `python TzWizard.py` to run the script.
+(NOTE: If you do not have python installed, you will need to install it from      https://python.org.
+Download the install tool for your OS and follow the instructions.
+Once you're done, you can continue with this documentation)
    You will be greeted with the message `Welcome to TzWizard!
 What would you like to do?
 (Type "help" for a list of commands)`

 4. To display a list of commands and their explanations, type `help` and press enter.